-There are 500 children and young people in care across Somerset.
+There are nearly 500 children and young people in care across Somerset.

 We need foster carers and adopters for children of all ages, from 0 to 18.

 We particularly need foster carers for long term placements – these foster carers will offer a home to a child or children who are unlikely to return to their birth parents, extended family or be adopted and need a permanent family to grow up in.
 We also need more foster carers for older children and teenagers and children with disabilities.

 Why do children come into care?

 Children come in to care for a variety of reasons, it could be because of an illness in the family, a family crisis or because they are at risk of abuse or neglect.

 The aim is always to return the child to the birth family if it’s safe to do so, and this could take a matter of days, months or years.
 Those who cannot return home will be considered for adoption or long-term fostering.